mui/material-ui/CONTRIBUTING.md

 ##### deploy/netlify

-Renders a preview of our docs with your changes if it succeeds.
+Renders a preview of the docs with your changes if it succeeds.
 Otherwise `yarn docs:build` or `yarn docs:export` usually fail locally as well.

 ##### mui-org.material-ui (Azure Pipelines)

 This task is mostly responsible for monitoring the bundle size.
-It will only report the size and not fail if it exceeds a certain threshold.
+It will only report the size if the change exceeds a certain threshold.
 If it fails there's usually something wrong with the how the packages or docs were built.

 #### codecov/project

-Monitors coverage of our tests.
-A reduction in coverage isn't necessarily bad but it's always appreciated if we can improve it.
+Monitors coverage of the tests.
+A reduction in coverage isn't necessarily bad but it's always appreciated if it can be improved.

 #### Misc

-There are various other checks done by netlify to check integrity of our docs.
+There are various other checks done by Netlify to check the integrity of our docs.
 Click on _Details_ to find out more about them.

 ### Testing the documentation site